 Annagjid “Kee” Taylor, businesswoman and hair extraordinaire on buildup:

 Annagjid Taylor is a salon owner, author, celebrity hairstylist, and CEO of the Shear Genius Collection, keeps it old school with this tip.

-“If you have a lot of persistent buildup that you can get out with dry shampoo, use baby powder!
+“If you have a lot of persistent buildup, use baby powder!
 Apply a little bit directly at the scalp and let it sit for about three to four minutes.
 Massage it in well and then you can wash it out.
 It will help really clear off buildup and debris!”